Applies to: Circuit

 Components can manage the content stored on Circuit; Sessions, Samples for the Drum tracks, and the Synth Patches.

-While it is possible to use Components without Circuit connected, this guide will assume there is one connected.
+While it is possible to use Components without a Circuit connected, this guide will assume there is one connected.
 It will also assume you are logged in.

 When you first open Components and select Circuit you'll be greeted with the Packs screen.